emredag/bil-bakalim/docs/tasks/10-game-mode-selection.md

 ## 🎯 Objective

-Implement game mode selection screen with 3 mode cards (Single, Multiplayer, Team) and validation based on category word count.
-Disable modes that don't have sufficient words as specified in PRD Section 4.3.
+Implement game mode selection screen with 3 large mode cards (Single 👤, Multiplayer 👥, Team 🏆) with short descriptions, requirement labels, and active/disabled states based on category eligibility.
+Validate word count and disable modes with insufficient words as specified in PRD Section 4.3 and ui-ux-design.md#game-mode-selection.

 ---